 822000000200222000040000000000000000000006101123456789 111000020000030

-Here's first line of the footer:
+Here's the first line of the footer:

 And here's what each part means: